Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Data Generation

 \subsection{Mock Interrogation}

 We simulate the interrogation process between the suspect and the police officer.
 To enhance authenticity, complete and incomplete actions serve as the information held by the suspect and the police officer, respectively.
 To enhance the professionalism of the police officer, we further provide him with additional interrogation techniques.
-Specifically, we require the police officer to ask some typical questions during interrogation \citep{leo1994police}:
+Figure \ref{Figure4} provides the generated dialogue for examples in Table \ref{Table1}.
+Specifically, we require the police officer to ask some typical questions \citep{leo1994police}:

 \begin{itemize} \item Control questions: These questions are used to establish a baseline response from the interrogatee.
 Generally, the interrogatee is honest with these questions.
 For example, what is your name?
 What day of the week is it today?
 Answers to these questions should be truthful so that they can be compared with answers to subsequent questions.